tobixen/p2p-trust-network/README.md

 Often it's useful to be able to trust an online identity, i.e. for peer-to-peer lending sites, peer-to-peer home exchange sites, work assignments, etc.

 Most often the various platforms (like Couchsurfing, Uber, BeWelcome, Loanbase, Localbitcoins etc) will have some built-in support for ratings; user account A can leaving positive feedback for B after A and B has had an interaction on that platform.
-The ratings never leave the patform.
+The ratings never leave the platform.
 There are usually no ways to see the difference between a conman creating yet another fake account and a newcomer to the platform.
 It is impossible for an outsider that have been scammed on one platform to leave a negative feedback warning users on another platform about the scammer.

 What we need is a global network-of-trust system.
 It should be truely peer-to-peer, it should be based on open standards and open source.
 Just the risk of getting negative feedback on such a network could be enough deterrent to avoid certain types of scam.